 For CHACC, their reaction to helping their customers should be particularly encouraging:

 “We’re building guides for our customers.
 We're doing seminars, events too, to educate them, we're doing newsletters, online training for customers who quite far away.
 We’re setting up structures on accounting software, setting process to identify who DRC is applicable to and how to pick this up and building this within the processes.

 We're doing a lot for DRC.
 A lot of training, lot of seminars, showing them how it works, showing them the potential impact of the new rules and what to do and figure out if it does impact the cash flow, then give them a cashflow solution.”

 The point of content like this, and the solutions CHACC, and other accountants will be sure to produce, is designed to help our customers, partners, and business owners within the building and construction industry.

 The changes are being made not to negatively impact the industry, but address problems and prevent those who might abuse the current system that’s in place.
 Like any change, it will take time to adjust to, but it’s all in partnership, together, to learn and educate each other, to the benefit of everyone.

-Even though there was a delay in implementing DRC until 1st October 2020, it’s not an indication that businesses should take their foot off the peddle and simply wait.
+Even though there have been delays in implementing DRC, originally in 2019 and then to 2020, but now 1st March 2021, it’s not an indication that businesses should take their foot off the peddle and simply wait.